The Man From UNCLE

 instead of me!"

-the jewels in a secret compartment of his suitcase.
-His movements were sharp
+deposited the jewels in a secret compartment of his suitcase.
+His movements

-and quick, reflecting his annoyance.
-The close call at the Sheraton was a
+were sharp and quick, reflecting his annoyance.
+The close call at the Sheraton

-career of crime.
-Their mission was to establish a pattern of cat-burglaries in
+recent career of crime.
+Their mission was to establish a pattern of

 However, the crimes were real enough to the